Insights, Events and Videos

 In 2022, China recorded its first annual population decline since the early 1960s after six consecutive years of falling birth rates.
 The United Nations projects that China’s population will drop from 1.42bn in 2022 to 1.31bn by 2050, potentially falling below 800mn by 2100.34 Meanwhile, life expectancy, which stood at 77.7 years in 2019, is expected to reach 81.3 years by 2035.5

-China's pension system is currently structured around three pillars.
+The China's pension system is currently structured around three pillars.

 Growth potential in China’s private pension sector

-China’s private pension market presents considerable opportunities, especially as the third pillar of the pension system is still in its early stages.
-According to KPMG China and the Asia Securities Industry and Financial Markets Association (ASIFMA), the private individual pension segment could reach Rmb7tn ($990.63bn) by 2030,
+The third pillar of the China pension system represents significant growth potential.
+According to KPMG China and the Asia Securities Industry and Financial Markets Association (ASIFMA), the private individual pension segment could reach Rmb7tn ($990.63bn) by 2030, within a total market size of Rmb28tn ($3.96tn).1819

 The current financial products available in the market can be divided into three categories.20 First, there are bank-based products such as pension savings.
-Second, insurance-based products include tax-deferred pension insurance, tax-deferred nursing care insurance, and market-oriented pension insurance, providing flexible retirement planning options.
+Second, insurance-based products include tax-deferred pension, tax-deferred nursing care insurance, and market-oriented pension insurance, providing flexible retirement planning options.
 Lastly, fund-based products like target-risk and target-date funds offer diverse investment avenues.

-Now, Ping An Annuity, China’s first annuity company, is exploring opportunities in the third pillar of the pension system after years of operation in the first and second pillars.
+Now, Ping An Annuity, China’s first annuity company, is exploring opportunities in the third pillar of China's pension system after years of operation in the first and second pillars.
 By the end of 2023, Ping An Annuity held Rmb750.29bn ($106.18bn) in net assets for corporate annuities and annuity investments, with a premium income of Rmb17.33bn ($2.45bn) in 2023.
 The company serves 463,000 corporate clients and 124mn retail customers.

 “The strength of Ping An lies in its integrated finance ability,” Guo says, "Fulfilling the needs of seniors cannot be done by simply adding senior care products together.
 It requires a comprehensive solution that is organically combined and adjusted to meet the customised demand of seniors at different stages of their life."